Cryptocurrency Bitcoin Cash Falls More Than 4% In 24 hours | Benzinga

 The chart below compares the price movement and volatility for Bitcoin Cash over the past 24 hours (left) to its price movement over the past week (right).
 The gray bands are bollinger bands, measuring the volatility for both the daily and weekly price movements.
 The wider the bands are, or the larger the gray area is at any given moment, the larger the volatility.

-The trading volume for the coin has decreased 0.0% over the past week, while the overall circulating supply of the coin has increased 1.0% to over 18.97 million.
-This puts its current circulating supply at an estimated 90.32% of its max supply, which is 21.00 million.
-The current market cap ranking for BCH is #27 at 5.57 billion.
+The trading volume for the coin has tumbled 26.0% over the past week along with the circulating supply of the coin, which has fallen 1.2%.
+This brings the circulating supply to 18.97 million, which makes up an estimated 90.33% of its max supply of 21.00 million.
+According to our data, the current market cap ranking for BCH is #28 at 5.37 billion.

 Where Can You Buy Bitcoin Cash?